Yubico/yubikit-ios/README.md

 # Yubico Mobile iOS SDK - YubiKit 2.0.1

-**Publishing an application which communicates with an external accessory, such as the YubiKey 5Ci, requires some additional steps before submitting it for an AppStore review.
-For more details read the [Publishing on AppStore](#appstore_publishing) section.**

----

 **YubiKit** is an iOS library provided by Yubico to interact with YubiKeys on iOS devices.

 The library supports NFC-enabled YubiKeys and provides the APIs to request an OTP (Yubico OTP or HOTP) from the NFC YubiKeys using a NFC-enabled iOS device.
 The library provides also a built-in QR Code reader which can be used as an alternative enrolment mechanism for iOS devices which don't support NFC reading.